How to Save Money on Gas: 25 Tips and Tricks to Save on FuelSave on Bills

 2. Rewards Credit Cards

-Many gas stations offer their own branded gas credit cards that allow you to save money — usually between 5-10 cents per gallon — every time you fill up, such as the Shell Fuel Rewards card or the ExxonMobil Smart Card.
+Many gas stations offer their own branded credit cards that allow you to save money — usually between 5-10 cents per gallon — every time you fill up, such as the Shell Fuel Rewards card or the ExxonMobil Smart Card.

-If you don’t want to have to track down a specific gas station every time you need to fill up, consider a credit card like the American Express Blue Cash Preferred, where you can earn an unlimited 3% cash back on purchases at any U.S. gas station.
+If you don’t want to have to track down a specific gas station every time you need to fill up, be sure to take a look at our list of the best gas credit cards on the market today.

 3. Gas Station Rewards Program